How Superannuation Lawyers Help Navigate Family Law and Divorce

 What is a Superannuation Split

-2. The current balance of both parties superannuation interests;
+• The current balance of each party’s superannuation

-There are obligations on both parties in family law matters to provide full and frank financial disclosure which includes disclosure regarding superannuation interests.
-If your former partner is not compliant with their obligations, there are steps that we can take to obtain the necessary information regarding their superannuation.
+In family law matters, both parties have a legal obligation to provide full and frank financial disclosure, which includes superannuation interests.
+If your ex-partner is not forthcoming with this information, there are steps you can take to obtain the necessary details regarding their superannuation.

-If you are aware of the superfund in which your ex-partner has an interest, you are entitled to apply for superannuation information from the super fund directly by providing a declaration and completing the necessary forms.
-You do not need your ex partner’s consent or permission, you are eligible to apply for this information if you are the spouse of the member.
+If you know which super fund your ex-partner is with, you have the right to request superannuation information directly from the fund.
+This can be done by submitting a declaration and completing the required forms.
+You do not need your ex’s consent to do this, as you are eligible to apply for this information as their spouse.

 Self-Managed Superannuation Funds